-Although communism collapsed in Eastern Europe nearly 30 years ago, its effects can still be seen today.
-Families that had their land stolen by the communist government still struggle to rebuild their lives.
+Although communism collapsed in Eastern Europe 30 years ago, its effects can still be seen today.
+Families who had their land stolen by the communist government still struggle to rebuild their lives.
 As the cost of living continues to rise in spite of low incomes, families wonder how they will survive.
-For the poorest of Christian families in Romania, Moldova, and Ukraine, the Adopt-A-Family program has been a ray of hope.
-Sponsors provide $75 a month to send parcels of food and healthcare items to large families that have no regular income.
-In 2008, this program expanded to include needy families in the Middle East as a way to show God’s love to both believers and unbelievers.
+For the poorest of families in Romania, Moldova, and Ukraine, the Adopt-A-Family program has been a ray of hope.
+This program focuses on helping Christian families, but some parcels are distributed to unbelievers as a means of outreach.
+Sponsors provide $75 a month to send parcels of food and healthcare items to large families without regular income.
+This program also reaches out to needy families in the Middle East.

 View a brief presentation about the Adopt-A-Family program.

 Adrian broke into tears as he expressed thanks to sponsors for there help.
 “We are thankful to God for what we have.
 God bless those people.”

 Many Ukrainians have lived a relatively quiet, peaceful life.
 But since 2014, bombs and gunshots left their mark on southeastern Ukraine.

 “Families need encouragement,” says a staff member in Romania.
 Thanks to the parcels, CAM distribution drivers have a chance to leave people with smiles.

 A family from Ukraine who receives Adopt-A-Family food parcels wrote..”Sometimes it was as the bread for Elijah in the desert.”